Cerastes gasperettii: Geographic range

-In the Arabian Peninsula C. gasperettii has been found in Saudi Arabia, Kuwait, Oman, Qatar, United Arab Emirates, and Yemen.
+In the Arabian Peninsula Cerastes gasperettii has been found in Saudi Arabia, Kuwait, Oman, Qatar, United Arab Emirates, and Yemen.
 It is found in the Arava valley, located on the border between southern Israel and Jordan, eastwards through Jordan and Iraq to Khuzestan province in southwestern Iran.

 The type locality given is "Beda Azan [23°41'N., 53°28'E.], Abu Dhabi [Abū Zaby]" [United Arab Emirates].

 Habitat

-The preferred natural habitats of C. gasperetti are desert and shrubland, at altitudes up to 1,500 m.
+The preferred natural habitats of Cerastes gasperetti are desert and shrubland, at altitudes up to 1,500 m.